alexr-4/ASV/README.md

 ***Quines preguntes m'han sorgit?***

-- per a que serveix un sistema raid?
+- In what situations we need a RAID system?